 Let's go through the anatomy of a very simple Dockerfile:

-# Step 1: Set up the computational environment # Set the base image FROM ubuntu # Install packages needed to run the project RUN apt-get update RUN apt-get install sudo RUN sudo apt-get update RUN sudo apt-get install -y python3.7 RUN sudo apt-get install -y python3-pip RUN pip3 install numpy #----------------------- # Step 2: Include the project files in the image # Make a directory called "project" to hold the project files RUN mkdir project # Copy files from the project_files directory on the machine building the image # into the "project" directory created by the previous line of code COPY project_files/* project/
+# Step 1: Set up the computational environment # Set the base image FROM ubuntu:18.04 # Install packages needed to run the project RUN apt-get update && \ apt-get install -y --no-install-recommends python3.7 python3-pip && \ rm -rf /var/lib/apt/lists/* RUN python3 -m pip install numpy #----------------------- # Step 2: Include the project files in the image # Copy files from the `project_files` directory on the machine building the image # into the `project` folder in the container.
+This folder and any missing # directories in its path are created automatically.
+COPY project_files/ project/

 This looks complicated, but most of the lines in this example are comments (which are preceded by